Tang-Moyan/G20_SciCite/README.md

 "test_data_path": "PATH\\TO\\data\\test.jsonl",
 ```

-Finally, if you **do not have a GPU**, you can set the `cuda_device` to `-1` in the config file.
+Finally, if you **do not have a GPU**, you must set the `cuda_device` to `-1` in the config file.
 Of course, if you do have a GPU, it would be preferable to use it.
 ```json
 "trainer": {
   "num_epochs": 10,